 Thanks so much for coming by to check out Episode 178 of The New Family Podcast where we talk about how moms can negotiate better deals for themselves in the workplace.

 While we know that we are living in a time with more opportunity for women than ever before, we can’t pretend that the playing field has entirely levelled.
 Women still earn an average of about 80 cents for every dollar earned by men, and are still woefully underrepresented among high-ranking executives.
 A significant part of that picture, of course, is motherhood.
+However, that doesn’t mean that women are unable to become successful.
+Some women make the decision to start their own companies, ensuring that they can overcome wage inequality.
+When starting any business, there will be challenging times.
+Despite this, businesses have more opportunities to become successful by using things like social media to help them.
+Instagram, for example, could be used to grow the business and build brand awareness.
+Perhaps some business owners should even read this Upleap review to see if that could help them get more leads and sales from their Instagram account.

 As my guest on this episode points out, about 43 percent of highly qualified mothers off-ramp or leave their careers for a period of time, limiting both the available talent in the workplace and opportunities for themselves.
 Lisa Durante is a passionate advocate for empowering women to create a life that works-at home and in their careers.
 Lisa consults both with moms to help them optimize their career satisfaction, and with companies to help them retain their female talent.
 We talk about how the steps companies can take to keep their female talent, and how women can negotiate a more balanced partnership at home.